-The accidental contamination of other worlds with microbes, such as viruses or bacteria, brought from Earth.
+Forward contamination is the accidental contamination of other worlds with microbes, such as viruses or bacteria, brought from Earth.
 That such contamination is at least possible was demonstrated by the apparent survival for many months on the Moon of Streptococci bacteria on Surveyor 3.
 The risk is that on a planet or moon that was not sterile the release of terrestrial microorganisms, to which the indigenous life-forms would have no immunity, could prove devastating.
 This risk is particularly great where crewed missions are involved.
 The ship, air, and occupants of the first human mission to Mars, for example, will inevitably release into the martian environment a microbial menagerie.
-Thomas Gold hypothesized that it might even be possible to seed life accidentally on a previously virgin world in this way (see "garbage theory," of the origin of life).
+Thomas Gold hypothesized that it might even be possible to seed life accidentally on a previously virgin world in this way.

 Fred Hoyle and Chandra Wickramasinghe, in a modern version of panspermia, have suggested that life originated on Earth from prebiotic chemicals and possibly even microbes delivered on meteorites or the dust from comets (see life, in space), and furthermore, that such "contamination" continues today giving rise to epidemics (see epidemics, from space).